lemonaidn/data_analysis_proj/README.md

 Request an API key here: https://www.propublica.org/datastore/api/propublica-congress-api

 National Average Wage Index data was extacted from a pdf copy of https://www.ssa.gov/oact/cola/AWI.html#Series using tabula

+To see full clean and join, run "clean_only.rmd_"

+For analysis, run "team_notebook"